phoboslab/JavaScriptCore-iOS/README.md

+## The typed-arrays branch is obsolete

+The new JSC version used in the [master branch](https://github.com/phoboslab/JavaScriptCore-iOS) now contains support for Typed Arrays by default.
+This makes this branch obsolete.

+[Ejecta](https://github.com/phoboslab/Ejecta) has been updated to also use the master branch.

 # JavaScriptCore iOS

 The JavaScriptCore library is part of the [WebKit project](http://www.webkit.org/) and thus Open Source.
 However, in the sources you get from the [WebKit SVN](https://svn.webkit.org/repository/webkit/trunk), the XCode project files are curiously missing an iOS compile target.
 You can't compile it for iOS.
 The sources you get from [opensource.apple.com](http://opensource.apple.com/release/ios-601/) are missing the project files altogether.
 You can't compile it all.
 That's quite the Open Source spirit, Apple!